 By the second month, Lucy discovered that Nextdoor, a different social media, would work much better than Facebook, but it took more of her time.
 Within three months, Glen’s landscaping business was getting six new customers a month.
 On top of this, his new customers were referring even newer customers and his landscaping business was starting to grow.

-The next landscaping business would be busy.
+The next landscaping season would be busy.
 All because Coach Russ helped Lucy get engaged in Win-Win selling at Level 5 – OPPORTUNITY energy.

 In our story we skipped the second level of conflict and went to Level 3 which is ACCEPTANCE.
 Glen and Lucy were happy to get to Level-3 as they had finally gotten to a level that met Glen’s expectations.
 This can be one of the most difficult levels as a business coach… because your client is content to stick with what they have even though it’s not what they want.